WaqasSaleem97/CC_F25/Lab_Tasks/Lab_4/Lab4.md

 - `adduser_lab4user.png`
 - `lab4user_passwd.png`
 - `su_lab4user.png`
-- `sudo_whoami.png` (optional — only if you attempted the sudo command and want to show the expected failure)
+- `sudo_whoami.png` (You attempted the sudo command and want to show the expected failure)
 - `exit_back.png`
 - (optional) `deluser.png`

 ---

-## Bonus Task 7 – Create a small demo script using an editor and run it (optional)
+## Bonus Task 7 – Create a small demo script using an editor and run it

 This task is optional — complete it for extra practice or extra credit.
 It is not required for passing the core lab tasks.